Chunngai/cross-sentence-gec/progress.md

 ---

-# Sep 5

-Ready to extend fairseq.

----

-# Sep 6
+# Sep 9 - Sep 12

-Download data.
+Extend fairseq to support context.
+Mainly modify the generation and interaction part.

 ---

 # Papers